nsardo/ruby-port-sniff/README.md

 # SimplePortSniff
 Native Ruby naive port sniffer

-Input an IP and a range of ports as an array, and get back which of those ports are open or closed.
+Input an IP, and a range of ports as an array, and get back which of those ports are open or closed.

 ## To use as a gem